cvxpy/cvxpy/doc/source/related_projects/index.rst

 - `CVXcanon <https://github.com/cvxgrp/CVXcanon>`_ is a C++ package that factors out the common operations that modeling languages like CVXPY, CVX, and Convex.jl perform.

+- `GPkit <https://gpkit.readthedocs.org/en/latest/>`_ is a Python package for defining and manipulating geometric programming (GP) models.

 - `PICOS <http://picos.zib.de/>`_ is a user-friendly python interface to many linear and conic optimization solvers.

 Solvers